 Fall marks the return of cooler weather and warmer clothing.

 Leaves on trees change colour from green to beautiful yellow, orange and red.
 Fall can be an unpredictable time of year, this season can be rainy or dry, warmer or colder, with snow sometimes falling in late October.
-For average fall temperatures please see this link.
+For average fall temperatures click here.
 You will need a coat, a hat, mittens and a scarf, especially towards the end of fall.
 Enjoy this picturesque season by engaging in popular fall activities such as camping, hiking, apple picking and attending fall festivals.

 Winter – December to February